-Rd is the design ultimate resistance (kN·m-2) taken as the minimum of Rd{b.ins/rend}, Rd{pull-out} and Rd{pull}

-W_e is the applied ultimate wind load (kN·m-2)

-Rd{b.ins/rend} is the design bond resistance between the insulation and render (kN·m-2)

-Rd{pull-out} is the design pull-out resistance of the insulation fixings per metre square (kN·m-2)

-Rd{pull-through} is the design pull-through resistance of the insulation fixings per metre square (kN·m-2)

-A_r is the reinforced basecoat bond area (based on % area covered)

-N{RD1} is the design adhesive bond resistance between the insulation and render, based on test (kN·m-2)

-n is the number of anchor fixings per m2

-N{RD2} is the design pull-out resistance per fixing based on test (kN)

-N{RD3panel} is the design pull-through resistance per anchor not placed at the panel joint, based on test (kN) N{RD3joint} is the design pull-through resistance per anchor placed at the panel joint, based on test (kN)
+Rd is the design ultimate resistance (kN·m -2) taken as the minimum of Rdb.ins/rend, Rdpull-out and Rdpull-through We is the applied ultimate wind load ($kN \cdot m^{-2}$) Rd {b.ins/rend} is the design bond resistance between the insulation and render (kN·m -2) Rd {pull-out} is the design pull-out resistance of the insulation fixings should be per metre square (kN·m-2) $Rd{pull-through}$ is the design pull-through resistance of the insulation fixings per metre square (kN·m ^{-2}) Ar is the reinforced basecoat bond area (based on % area covered) N {RD1} is the design adhesive bond resistance between the insulation and render, based on test (kN·m -2) n is the number of anchor fixings per m 2 N {RD2} is the design pull-out resistance per fixing based on test (kN) N {RD3nanel} is the design pull-through resistance per anchor not placed at the panel joint, based on test (kN)

-n{panel} is the number of internal anchors in a panel n{joint} is the number of joint anchors in a panel

-Aboard is the area of the board (m2).
+NRD3joint is the design pull-through resistance per anchor placed at the panel joint, based on test (kN) n {panel} is the number of internal anchors in a panel njoint is the number of joint anchors in a panel Aslab is the area of the slab (m 2).

-7.11 The systems are mechanically fixed to the substrate wall with a minimum of 4 fixings per board or approximately 6 fixings per square metre, as per the fixing pattern shown in Figure 5, and in conjunction with a minimum 30% coverage of supplementary adhesive (see section 16).
+7.12 The systems are mechanically fixed to the substrate wall with a minimum of 5 fixings per slab or 7 fixings per square metre, as per the fixing pattern shown in Figure 4, and in conjunction with a minimum 30% coverage of supplementary adhesive (see section 16).
 Additional fixings may be required, depending on the results of the calculations detailed above for the specific site.